Bitrix24 Helpdesk

 Analyze an SQL query

 1. Copy the QUERY_ID and TIMESTAMP values.
-You can find these in the query history table (bitrix24.bi_queries_t()).
-Run the following SQL query: SELECT * FROM TABLE(bitrix24.bi_queries_t()).
-Find the row you need and copy the QUERY_ID and TIMESTAMP values.
+Find them in the query history table.
+Run SELECT * FROM TABLE(bitrix24.bi_queries_t()), find the row you need, and copy the values.

 Column name Description